-This Management's Discussion and Analysis ("MD&A") was prepared by management, and was reviewed and approved by the Board of Directors ("Board") on November 21, 2019, the date of this MD&A. The following discussion of performance, financial condition and future prospects should be read in conjunction with the condensed consolidated interim financial statements for the three and nine month periods ended September 30, 2019 ("Interim Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") was prepared by management, and was reviewed and approved by the Board of Directors ("Board") on March 31, 2020, the date of this MD&A. The following discussion of performance, financial condition and future prospects should be read in conjunction with the audited annual consolidated financial statements for the years ended December 31, 2019 and 2018 ("Annual Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts in this MD&A are in United States dollars, unless otherwise specified.
-References to "\$" or "US\$" are to United States dollars, references to "C\$" are to Canadian dollars and references to "CFA" are to Communauté Financière Africaine francs.
+References to "\$" or "US\$" are to United States dollars, references to "C\$" are to Canadian dollars and references to "CFA" or "XOF" are to West African Communauté Financière Africaine francs.
 The functional currency for each entity consolidated with the Company is determined by the currency of the primary economic environment in which it operates (the "functional currency").
 The Company's functional currency is the Canadian dollar.
-Throughout this document, abbreviations "M" means millions, "K" means thousands, "km" means kilometres, and "m" means metres.
+Throughout this document, abbreviations "M" means millions, "K" means thousands, "km" means kilometres, "m" means metres, and "oz" means troy ounces.